 For all three women, their jobs have provided a vehicle for what they need to grow and learn and find peace.
 This show exudes these feelings as one walks through each room.
 Weathr you do this physically or virtually this is show not to be missed.

 This show begins on Saturday, July 2 at 10 AM with an opening reception with the artists from 5 to 7 PM at 10 Chase Hill Rd in Kennebunk.
 All are welcome.
 It will end on July 28.
 Shows are open daily, 10 AM to 5 PM.
 FMI maine-art.com or 967-0049.

 Shows on Maine Art Hill welcomes all to visit and view their last summer show of the season.
 Saturday, September 4, is the opening of Water, a four-artist show featuring new works from William B. Hoyt, Ellen Welch Granter, Jill Matthews, and Kathy Ostrander Roberts.

 We love it when our artists take a few minutes to explain exactly what it is they do.
 Artist Kathy Ostrander Roberts breaks down how she works and how the magic happens.
 Click the link to watch.

-My goal is to represent the essence of Maine coastal waters in encaustic painting, by capturing scenes from the coastline of Southern Maine and translating them into vibrant representations of movement and color.
 Through layering and sculpting of the medium, I create depth and intrigue.
-My hope is to spark memories and longings for Maine’s rugged shores in the hearts and eyes of the viewer.
+I hope to spark memories and longings for Maine’s rugged shores in the hearts and eyes of the viewer.